kylerbrown/bark/docs/README.md

 # Bark
+Bark is:
-Bark is a standard for electrophysiology data.
+1. a standard for time-series data, and a python implementation for reading and writing bark formatted data.
+2. A python module for signal processing on larger-than-memory data sets.
+3. A set of command-line tools for building data processing pipelines.

 [![Build Status](https://travis-ci.org/kylerbrown/bark.svg?branch=master)](https://travis-ci.org/kylerbrown/bark)